Lymphoplasmacytic lymphoma (LPL) is a type of non-Hodgkin’s lymphoma that commonly causes anemia or swollen lymph nodes.

-LBL is a slow-growing cancer.
+LBL is slow-growing cancer.
 You and your doctor may decide to wait and monitor your blood regularly before starting treatment.
-According to the American Cancer Society (ACS), people who delay treatment until their symptoms are problematic have the same longevity as people who start treatment as soon as they’re diagnosed.

 - chlorambucil (Leukeran)

-Biological therapy drugs are manmade substances that act like your own immune system to kill the lymphoma cells.
-These drugs may be combined with other treatments.
+Biological therapy drugs are human-made substances acting like your immune system to kill the lymphoma cells.
+These drugs

-Some of these manmade antibodies, called monoclonal antibodies, are:
+Some of these human-made antibodies, called monoclonal antibodies, are:

 - rituximab (Rituxan)

 Other biological drugs are immunomodulating drugs (IMiDs) and cytokines.